-OSR Strategy Tactic Applicability and Designated Primary (1) or Secondary (2) Response Strategy MDO Considerations Oiled wildlife response Activities include hazing, pre-emptive capture, oiled wildlife capture, cleaning and rehabilitation. ✓ 2 Can be used to deter and protect wildlife from contact with oil Mainly applicable for marine and coastal fauna (e.g. birds) where oil is present at the sea surface or accumulated at coastlines Surveillance can be carried out as a part of the fauna specific operational monitoring Wildlife may become desensitised to hazing method Hazing may impact upon animals (e.g. stress, disturb important behaviours such as nesting or foraging) Permitting requirements for hazing and pre-emptive capture Scientific Monitoring The monitoring of environmental receptors to determine the level of impact and recovery from the oil spill and associated response activities. ✓ 1 Monitoring activities include: + water and sediment quality + biota of shorelines (sandy beaches, rocky shores and intertidal mudflats) + mangrove monitoring + benthic habitat monitoring (seagrass, algae, corals, non-coral benthic filter feeders) + seabirds and shorebirds + marine megafauna (incl. whale sharks and mammals) + marine reptiles (incl. turtles) + seafood quality + fish, fisheries and aquaculture The type and extent of scientific monitoring will depend upon the nature and scale of oil contact to sensitive receptor locations as determined through operational monitoring.
+OSR Strategy Tactic Applicability and Designated Primary (1) or Secondary (2) Response Strategy Considerations MDO/MGO Protection and Deflection Booming in nearshore waters and at shorelines X Considered if operational monitoring shows or predicts contact with sensitive shorelines.
+Modelling does not predict contact with sensitive shorelines.
+Shoreline clean-up Activities include physical removal, surf washing, flushing, bioremediation, natural dispersion X Considered if operational monitoring shows or predicts contact with sensitive shorelines.
+Modelling does not predict contact with sensitive shorelines.
+Oiled wildlife Activities include hazing, √ 2 Can be used to deter and protect wildlife from contact with oil. response response pre-emptive capture, oiled wildlife capture, cleaning Mainly applicable for marine and coastal fauna (e.g. birds) where oil is present at the sea surface or accumulated at coastlines. and rehabilitation Surveillance can be carried out as a part of the fauna specific operational monitoring.
+Wildlife may become desensitised to hazing method.
+Hazing may impact upon animals (e.g. stress, disturb important behaviours such as nesting or foraging).
+Permitting requirements for hazing and pre-emptive capture.
+Scientific The monitoring of √ 1 Monitoring activities include: Monitoring environmental receptors + Water and sediment quality to determine the level of impact and recovery form + Benthic habitat monitoring (seagrass, algae, corals, non-coral benthic filter feeders) the oil spill and associated + Seabirds and shorebirds response activities + Marine megafauna (incl. whale sharks and mammals) + Marine reptiles (incl. turtles) + Seafood quality + Fish, fisheries and aquaculture.

+OSR Strategy Tactic Applicability and Designated Primary (1) or Secondary (2) Response Strategy MDO/MGO Considerations The type and extent of scientific monitoring will depend upon the nature and scale of oil contact to sensitive receptors as determined through operational monitoring.
 Pre-defined initiation criteria exist for scientific monitoring plans associated with marine and coastal sensitivities.